thepolarbear0818/blog/pages/docs/features.md

   considered the best in class anti-fingerprinting solution, and it's goal is to make users look the same and cover as many metrics as possible, in an effort to block fingerprinting techniques.
-- Always display user language as `en-US` for browser, web pages and OS, in order to fit in with the largest possible user base.
+- Always display user language as `en-US` to websites, in order to protect the language used in the browser and in the OS.
 - Disable WebGL, as it is a strong fingerprinting vector.
 - Prevent access to the location services of the OS, and use Mozilla's location API instead of Google's API.